viebel/blog.klipse.tech/_posts/2016-08-07-pure-y-combinator-clojure.md

 # The Y combinator in action

-The Y-combinator takes the idea presented in [our previous article]({% post_url 2016-08-07-almost-y-combinator-clojure %}) one step further and make it applicable to any function.
+The Y-combinator takes the idea presented in [our previous article]({% post_url 2016-08-07-almost-y-combinator-clojure %}) one step further and makes it applicable to any function.

 Here is the code of the Y-combinator in `clojure`: